FIAP 2019

 This is an unique festival in Martinique showcasing performance art and inviting international artists from Canada, the United States, South America, Europe, Russia and China to make connections with artists from Martinique, and the Caribbean region.

-CLICK TO DOWNLOAD CATALOGUE
+CLICK TO DOWNLOAD THE CATALOG

 The artists